-All releases and incidents as defined above must be reported immediately to:
+All reportable releases must be reported immediately.
+Each release or incident must be reported to:

-1) Local Emergency Planning Committee (with jurisdiction over a facility); and then to

-2) Emergency Response Commission via the Office of State Police, Transportation and Environmental Safety Section, using the Hazardous Materials Hotline phone number 225/925-6595 or toll free 1-877/925-6595.
+- 1. local emergency planning committee with jurisdiction over a facility; and then to - 2.
+Office of State Police, Transportation and Environmental Safety Section using the Hazardous Materials Hotline phone number 225/925-6595 or toll free 1-877-925-6595.
+Proper notification to the State Police's Hazardous Materials Hotline shall constitute a legal and proper notification to the Department of Environmental Quality, Louisiana Petroleum Gas Commission, and the Louisiana Oil Spill Coordinator.